L2oukmane/wuletawwonte/README.md

 - I’m constantly learning and improving on new software tools & technologies
 - A graduate of Computer Science from Addis Ababa University, Ethiopia.
 - My hobbies are playing music instruments specially guitar and listening to soul-touching songs
-- You can reach me via mail: wuletawwonte@gmail.com
+- How to reach me: [LinkedIn](https://www.linkedin.com/in/wuletaw-wonte/)

 </br>